CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-RDF-Literal-Serializes-XSD-UnsignedIntegerSerializer" />Class Carbon.RDF.Literal.Serializes.XSD.UnsignedIntegerSerializer

-> Class that can serialize any Number value to a string literal of an unsigned integerInstead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.unsignedIntegerSerializer`
+> Class that can serialize any Number value to a string literal of an unsigned integer.
+Instead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.unsignedIntegerSerializer`.